 Students are expected to be at school regularly.
-A student should not exceed 10 or more unexcused absences during the school year (or 10 unexcused absences in a given class).
+A student should not exceed 10 or more absences during the school year (or 10 unexcused absences in a given class).
 Students with excessive unexcused absences jeopardize their promotion for the next school year.
-When a student receives 5 or more unexcused absences a meeting with administration is required.
+When a student receives 5 or more unexcused absences a meeting with administration is required and seat time will be required at the end of each semester.